webpack/webpack-dev-server/README.md

 NPM will automagically reference the binary in `node_modules` for you, and execute the file or command.

 _**Note**: Though both of the methods are recommended to use this module.
 However, we need atleast an `index.html` file or a html template to serve the bundle.
-Also, note that webpack-dev-server doesn't inject script references into the html file, so make sure to add them manually ._
+Also, note that webpack-dev-server doesn't inject script references into the html file, so make sure to add them manually.
+However, we can also use [proxy](https://github.com/webpack/webpack.js.org/blob/master/src/content/configuration/dev-server.md#devserverproxy) ._

 ### The Result